What is COVID-19?

 How This Affects The St. Lawrence Medical Clinic

-In order to keep our staff and physicians healthy and available to attend to the needs of patients during the COVID-19 Pandemic, we are canceling all non-essential appointments in the office for at least the next 2 weeks (to April 5, 2020).
+In order to keep our staff and physicians healthy and available to attend to the needs of patients during the COVID-19 Pandemic, we are canceling all non-essential appointments in the office.

 Please remember, people without symptoms or with only minimal symptoms may still transmit the virus.